 During her visit, Harris will lecture in a variety of courses, including Professor Jeremy Solomons’ writing class, Music as a Cultural Critique, in which she will discuss how spirituals were used during the time of the Underground Railroad.
-She will also lecture in Professor Todd Gernes’ course, Life and Times of Frederick Douglas, exploring the continuing power of his legacy today.
+She will also lecture in Professor Todd Gernes’ course, Life and Times of Frederick Douglass, exploring the continuing power of his legacy today.

 Harris will also participate in a performance with the Chapel Choir, meet with students and faculty in the fields of sociology, criminology and political science, deliver the keynote address at the Conference on Diversity and Inclusion sponsored by Intercultural Affairs, and speak at a Martin Institute event.